Length Boast

 Beginner to expert solo drill.
 Stand in the middle of the court.
 Hit shots into the side wall alternating between left and right side.
 Prepare smoothly and minimize unnecessary racket swing on follow through.

 Solo/duo drill.
-Place two objects each in the front, middle and back of the court.
-Start a timer for one, two, or three minutes and see how many shots you can make.
-Completely come to a stop on the T before moving.
+Starts in the middle of the court, your "opponent" stands in the front and points towards your next shot.
+Start a timer for one to three minutes and see how many imaginary shots you can make.

-Beginner: Many service and return faults, generally short rallies often only lasting one or two shots, trouble hitting balls into the back of the court, balls in the back of the court often mean the end of the rally.
+Beginner: Many serve and return faults, generally short rallies often only lasting one or two shots, trouble hitting balls into the back of the court.
+Balls into the back of the court often mean the end of the rally.
 Players often stand still after hitting a shot.

 Intermediate: Improved base game, still hampered by many mistakes and miss hits.
 Still trouble retrieving the ball from the back of the court.
-Improved movement with some situations of stand still.
+Improved movement while sometimes still standing still.
 Often one shot rallies, but longer rallies may exceed 10 shots.

 Advanced: Fluid racket preparation and movement, decent control over power, height and direction.
 Improved sense of strategy, being able to purposefully play shots out of the opponents reach.
 This is often the level where precision and attrition starts to matter more than hard hitting and sprinting.